bluekvirus/Stage.js/implementation/HOWTO.md

 **Options**:
 ```
-target: the view object it binds to [optional]
+target: //the view object it binds to [optional]
-currentPage: number
+currentPage: //current page number
-totalPages: number
+totalPages: //total pages in number
 ```

 **Usage**: